Our Verdict

 There is definitely less plastic used in the construction of this boat, which helps keep its weight low, but it can't carry as much weight as some of the other kayaks do.
 Some of the kayaks we tested were only six inches longer but about eight pounds heavier.
 Due to less sturdy plastic and less space, this Sun Dolphin is limited in its carrying capacity.

 The Aruba 10 is a good option for the beginner who wants to make sure they will enjoy flat water kayaking and still have plenty of fun for their money.
 Even after you become hooked on kayaking and ready to upgrade to a more advanced-model kayak, you'll have fun playing in your Aruba 10.
-Keep in mind though, that it isn't as durable as the pricer boats, so you may want to spend a little more to make your kayak last for years to come.
+Keep in mind, though, that it isn't as durable as the pricer boats, so you may end up wanting to spend a little more to make your kayak last for years to come.